-Once a prosperous manufacturing town that drew thousands of immigrant workers in the late 1800s and early 1900s, Nashua declined following World War II, as many factories shut down or moved to where labor was cheaper.
+Once a prosperous manufacturing town that drew thousands of immigrant workers in the late 1800s and early 1900s, Nashua fell into decline following World War II, as many factories shut down or moved in search of cheaper labor.
 Since the 1970s, however, the metro area has jumped in population, developing into a charming community.
-Its low-key downtown has classic redbrick buildings along the Nashua River, a tributary of the Merrimack River.
-Though not visited by tourists as much as other communities in the region, Nashua (population 90,000) has some good restaurants and major shopping centers.
+In its low-key downtown area, classic redbrick buildings line the Nashua River, a tributary of the Merrimack.
+Though not as popular with tourists as other communities in the region, Nashua (population 90,000) has some good restaurants and a few major shopping centers.

 Learn about the neighborhoods, restaurants, museums, and shops that make this New York City’s most exciting borough.More